 Why You Should Watch: If you love Charles Dickens novels, you should enjoy this gorgeous BBC period drama series.
 The story takes place in a fictional version of the 19th century, where characters from many different Dickens novels appear.

 Like Once Upon a Time…but only about Dickens!
 Characters mostly come from Bleak House, Oliver Twist, Great Expectations, and A Christmas Carol.
-So expect plenty of soapy gothic goodness.
+So expect plenty of soapy goodness.

 Content Note: TV-PG.

 #35 A Discovery of Witches (2018 TV Series)

 Why You Should Watch: A Discovery of Witches is another gothic romance that is part contemporary fantasy, part historical fantasy (with the second season taking place in Elizabethan times), and part mystery that is sure to please Harry Potter and Twilight fans.

 It’s based on the book of the same name by Deborah Harkness and is a brilliant British romance series starring Matthew Goode and Teresa Palmer.

 Content Note: Ranges between TV-14 and TV-MA depending on the episode.
 There is some violence, some love scenes, and strong language – but mild overall for TV-MA.